Tips For Seniors Dealing With the Winter Blues

 - Try to help your loved one stay on a set schedule.
 The changing of the seasons can actually disrupt the body’s sleep-wake cycles.
 The more regimen a senior’s schedule is, the easier it will be for them to fall asleep and wake up as normal.

 - Consider either real or artificial light.
 One of the main ways to treat SAD is with light therapy.
-You can actually purchase a light box that will mimic the sun and help seniors get the light exposure they need.
-You can also sit your senior near a window in the sun during the day to help.
+You can actually purchase a lightbox that will mimic the sun and help seniors get the light exposure they need.
+You can also have your senior near a window in the sun during the day to help.

 - Exercise is also a powerful way to combat SAD.
 Simple walks can go a long way in helping seniors overcome the stress and anxiety that typically accompany this time of year.
 If your loved one isn’t particularly mobile, consider massage.
 As long as their muscles are moving, it will help with their SAD symptoms.